beefynz/CVEChecker/README.md

 <br><br>
 Two main files:<br>

-CVE_checker.py - This is the pure Python code that can be run in any IDE or windows command line that has Python installed.
+CVE_checker.py - This is the python code that can be run in any IDE or windows command line that has Python installed.
 This is CLI version<br>
 app.py - This code is the same as CVE_Checker.py but has been modified to be used with streamlit for a web UI.<br><br>

 ===================================================<br>